jimpil/drand-clj/README.md

 ### drand-clj.client
-If for some reason you want a lower-level API that doesn't require a client object, this namespace will be useful.
-Functions like `get-info*`, `get-public*` and `get-public-round*` expect named arguments `:url`/`:timeout-seconds`.
+If for some reason you want a lower-level API that doesn't require a client object, this namespace might be useful.
+Functions like `get-info*`, `get-public*` and `get-public-round*` expect named arguments `:url`/`:timeout-seconds` (defaulting to `Cloudflare`/`5`).
 Bypassing the client object like this, obviously means no group-info validation (there is no group at this level - just a URL), but also no `core.async` involvement (the promise will be delivered straight from the async http-handler).
+I guess these functions are the quickest/easiest way of testing/debugging/trying out individual urls.

 ## Requirements
 - Some recent version of Java (>= 11)